Aaron Jones Player Prop Bets for NFL Week 7 | Green Bay vs. Washington 10/24/2021

 Recent Performances

-- In last week's outing against the Bears, Jones carried the ball 13 times for 76 yards (5.8 yards per attempt).
+- Last week against the Bears, Jones rushed for 76 yards on 13 carries (averaging 5.8 yards per carry).

-- Jones also put up 34 yards on four receptions and scored one receiving TD.
+- He also caught four passes for 34 yards and scored one touchdown through the air.

 Jones' Green Bay Teammates